ProjectRecommend/docs/design-docs/Pranshu/feasibilityStudy.md

 <p>India currently is a country where the <i>internet speed</i> is not up to the mark at many places, with only 2g spectrum, covering most of the regions.
 Sometimes, while listening to music, switching to a song of similar taste <i>manually</i>, from the user's entire collection of music, does not seem to be a good idea.<br>
-The recommendation systems that exist already, do recommend music, but that <b>has to be played online</b>, and these require a decent internet speed to play a particular song at decent *bitrate*, which is many a times not possible with 2g data speed.
-So, our idea is, basically, to *use the offline music collection of a user, to play music.* Of course, 2G network can be used to recommend songs(fetching those from <i>Musicbrainz</i> API, in our case), but those songs will be played from the user's local music collection, hence *minimizing the need of using 2G data in order to play music, of good quality*. <br>
+The recommendation systems that exist already, do recommend music, but that <b>has to be played online</b>, and these require a decent internet speed to play a particular song at decent <i>bitrate</i>, which is many a times not possible with 2g data speed.
+So, our idea is, basically, to <i>use the offline music collection of a user, to play music.</i> Of course, 2G network can be used to recommend songs(fetching those from <i>Musicbrainz</i> API, in our case), but those songs will be played from the user's local music collection, hence <i>minimizing the need of using 2G data in order to play music, of good quality</i>. <br>
 Sometimes, it might happen the ID3 tags of a few songs are not updated.
 One part of our software (<i>metadata updater</i>), will update the metadata of those songs whose metadata is either not fully updated or does not exist.
 This will replace those systems that are <i>solely dependent on reliable internet speed, and will provide the benefit of music recommendations to those, who are bound in the regions covered under 2G/GPRS spectrum<i>.
 </p>